edggge/docs-site/docs/faq/bsc/token.md

 ## What are tokens on Binance Smart Chain?

-BNB is the native token for BSC, and pegged BEP2 tokens on BSC is called BSC.
+BNB is the native token for BSC, and pegged BEP2 tokens on BSC is called BEP2E.

 ## How to issue BEP2 tokens?